Complete poker terminology: all poker terms

 Backdoor, backdoor draw – it is a situation when 2 cards are necessary for the combination formation.

 Backer – it is a person who pays a player a share of a tournament entry fee and pretends to a share of the winning.
-Herewith he risks losing the money in the case of the player’s loss.
+Herewith he risks losing money in the case of the player’s loss.

 Backing, staking – it is a game method where the part of the player’s bankroll or his buy-ins for the specific tournaments is paid by the other people (investors or backers), whose goal is to make a profit in the case of winning.
 It can be said that the backers buy a part of the player’s risk and thereby insure him in exchange for a share of his profit in the case of winning.
 The percentage of the entry fees and payouts are usually discussed beforehand.